 Here are the steps to help get you started in harnessing business intelligence from your document management system:

 It’s important to know what business data you currently have and where it is stored.
 Business information can be found in different places across the organisation – in desktops, network servers, websites, social media, the cloud, and even in physical documents.
 This is why we suggest starting with an audit of all your documents and files.

 Doing an audit will also identify any inefficiencies in your document workflows and processes.
 It can help streamline how your documents are managed, reduce waste and expose any security risks.

 2. Understand the business objectives

-Take time to understand how data will be used by employees, managers and executives to support overall business objectives.
+Take the time to understand how data will be used by employees, managers, and executives to support overall business objectives.
+Consider the following points: